Onboardbase/secure-share/README.md

 - [ ] Allow to always listen to specific addresses for an accessible data flow.

 ### Protocols
-- [x] Support QUIC.
-Use QUIC as default and fall back to TCP
 - [ ] AutoNat: If you look closely, `scs` assumes both peers are behind NATs, firewalls, or proxies.
 But sometimes, this might not be the case, and it is excessive to hole punch just for that.
 Implementing `AutoNat` will first check if the two peers can communicate directly.
 If not, it will then proceed to hole punch.
 With TCP, this might take about 3 to 10 seconds, and this is where QUIC comes in and improves upon `scs`'s speed.

 # License